 Having a child in hospital is a difficult time for everyone in the family.
 To try to help in a small way, these information booklets aim to explain to both you and your child what to expect if a transfusion is needed.

-Children receiving a blood transfusion: A parents' guide, is for you and tells you what is involved in receiving a blood transfusion.
-As a parent you will be asked to consent for your child's transfusion - you can find more information in the sections Questions to ask your doctor and What is consent?
+Babies receiving a transfusion and Children receiving a transfusion: a guide for caregivers, is for you and tells you what is involved in receiving a blood transfusion.
+As a parent you will be asked to consent for your baby or child's transfusion - you can find more information in the sections Questions to ask your doctor and What is consent?

 Amazing You: Let's Learn About Blood has been sepcifically designed with younger children in mind.
 In this booklet Billy Blood Drop explains, in simple story format, all about the importance of blood in the body and what your child can expect when receiving a blood transfusion.